BrokeAssChewbacca/Automated_AWS_Instance_Retirement/README.md

 # Automated_AWS_Instance_Retirement

 ## Description
-- These three scripts automate the stopping and starting of instances that have been marked for instance retirement within a specified maintenance window.
+- These three scripts automate the stopping and starting of Amazon EC2 instances that have been marked for instance retirement within a specified maintenance window.
 - Based on how often you set the interval for InstanceRetirement-Main to run and how many instances you have under the account, it is very possible this costs you nothing!
-The first one million Lambda function and SQS requests are free!
+The first one million Lambda function and SQS requests are free per month!
 - InstanceRetirement-Main.py is triggered by the 'InstanceRetirement-Main' CloudWatch event rule at a specified interval.
   - When triggered it check all instances in the AWS account to see if they have a health event of ‘instance-retirement’.
   -	If no instances have this event, nothing happens.